vstinner/vstinner.github.io/content/pybyteswriter.rst

 The API allows to disable overallocate before the last write.
 For example, ``"%s%s" % ('abc', 'def')`` disables the overallocation before writing ``'def'``.

+The _PyUnicodeWriter was introduced by the issue #14716 (change 7be716a47e9d):

+    Close #14716: str.format() now uses the new "unicode writer" API instead of the PyAccu API.
+For example, it makes str.format() from 25% to 30% faster on Linux.

 Fast-path for ASCII
 -------------------